ajmolstad/ajmolstad.github.io/index.md

 My research interests are in multivariate analysis and numerical optimization.
 In particular, I'm interested in developing  computationally efficient and model-based methods for classification, regression, clustering, and dimension reduction, with an emphasis on methods that are applicable to statistical genetics and genomics.

 Please feel free to contact me with any questions or comments about any of my work.
+Here is a copy of [CV](cv.pdf).

 ### Upcoming talks: